Stabilizing Rate of Stochastic Control Systems: Problem Formulation

-It is worth emphasizing that we do \emph{not} assume a priori that system~\eqref{system} is $\ell^2$-exponentially stabilizable in the mean-square sense.
-The quantity $\rho(u)$ defined above simply quantifies the exponential rate associated with the chosen admissible control policy $u$; if $\rho(u)<1$, the corresponding state trajectories converge in the mean-square sense, whereas $\rho(u)\ge 1$ indicates that the mean-square state fails to converge and may instead diverge under this control policy.
+\begin{remark} The constant $\kappa$ in Definition \ref{def-rho-u} does not affect the value of $\rho(u)$.
+The reason is that $\kappa$ only compensates for a finite number of initial steps, while $\rho(u)$ characterizes the asymptotic growth of the second moment as $k\to\infty$. \end{remark} It is worth emphasizing that we do \emph{not} assume a priori that system~\eqref{system} is $\ell^2$-exponentially stabilizable in the mean-square sense.
+The quantity $\rho(u)$ defined above simply quantifies the exponential rate associated with the chosen admissible control policy $u$; if $\rho(u)<1$, the corresponding state trajectories converge in the mean-square sense, whereas $\rho(u)\ge 1$ means that it does not achieve a uniform exponential decay factor strictly below one.

 \begin{definition} The optimal stabilizing rate of system~\eqref{system} is then defined as